bluesky-social/atproto-website/content/specs/auth.md

 This specification is authoritative, but is not an implementation guide and does not provide much background or context around design decisions.
 The earlier [design proposal](https://github.com/bluesky-social/proposals/tree/main/0004-oauth) is not authoritative but provides more context and examples.
 SDK documentation and the client implementation guides (forthcoming) are more approachable for developers.
 :::

 OAuth is the primary mechanism in atproto for clients to make authorized requests to PDS instances.
-Most user-facing software is expected to use OAuth, including “front-end” clients like mobile apps, rich browser apps, or native desktop apps, as well as “back-end” clients like web services.
+Most user-facing software is expected to use OAuth, including "front-end" clients like mobile apps, rich browser apps, or native desktop apps, as well as "back-end" clients like web services.

 OAuth is a constantly evolving framework of standards and best practices, standardized by the IETF. atproto uses a specific "profile" of OAuth which mandates a particular combination of OAuth standards, as described in this document.